 No child can be registered without a completed health history form and a recent immunization record certified by a physician or school nurse.

 Campers may purchase lunch or snacks at camp for a reasonable fee, or they may bring their own lunch in a cooler (no refrigeration provided).

 For those who are 15 years old by the first day of camp (making them too old to be campers and too young to be counselors), Cathedral Camp offers a supervised program in which these teenagers learn leadership skills and experience conducting activities with campers on a regular basis.
-If a CIT receives a positive evaluation after the first two weeks, s/he is invited to continue.
+If a Junior Counselor receives a positive evaluation after the first two weeks, s/he is invited to continue.

 Successful completion of this program may lead to, but is not a guarantee of, future employment at camp.
 There is no charge for this program, and it is open only to campers who have attended Cathedral Camp.
 If interested, the teen needs to call or e-mail Cathedral Camp for an application.